-Our shared favorite is Silantro’s beef nachos.
+Beef Nachos is the one thing we always order.
 It comes with a generous serving of flavorful chunks of beef, tomatoes, melted cheese and a small tray of dips (garlic sauce, guacamole and a spicy dip).

-Silantro Fil-Mex Cantina is one of my ultimate favorite restaurants in the Philippines, and it’s one of the things I’ll miss there.
+Silantro Fil-Mex Cantina is one of my favorite restaurants in the Philippines and I’ll always go back here.

-Practical info: Silantro Fil-Mex Cantina
+About Silantro Fil-Mex Cantina

 One of its owners describes as “Mexican adjusted to the Filipino taste buds.”
-Its first branch started in Dagupan City in Pangasinan, and it has currently limited branches in Metro Manila.
+Its first branch started in Dagupan City in Pangasinan and currently it has a handful of branches in Metro Manila.

 - Kapitolyo, Pasig City